Nimausfi/Simple_Microcontroller_Design/README.md

 Move data between the register file and the data memory (DMEM).

-+ **Control flow instructions:**
++ **Control flow instructions: (BR, CALL, RET)**
 \
-BR (branch)–Read register file (RF) for operands.
+BR (branch): read register file (RF) for operands.
 Based on the outcome of comparing the operand data, redirect program counter (PC=offset), or continue sequential execution (PC=PC+1).
 \
+CALL: Save PC+1 into link register, all registers into stack memory, and set PC=offset
+\
-CALL, RET –CALL: Save PC+1 into link register, all registers into stack memory, and set PC=offset –RET: Restore registers from stack memory ,and load program counter from the link register.
+RET: Restore registers from stack memory ,and load program counter from the link register.

 --------------------------------------------------------------------------------------
 **Instruction Encodings:**